shareableai/jackdaw/README.md

 ## Setup - Working Locally
 The core library is available on [PyPi](https://pypi.org/project/jackdaw-ml/) and can be installed via pip;

 ```bash
 >>> pip install jackdaw_ml
 ```

+### Alpha Support
+While Jackdaw is in Alpha, one of the libraries it relies upon - artefactlink - only supports Windows and Mac OS/X for Python 3.10.
+Linux support is available for 3.8, 3.9, and 3.10.

 ## Setup - Sharing Models Remotely
 To share items remotely, you'll eventually need an account with ShareableAI.